nickpettican/Middle-Way-Musings/content/posts/unveiling-the-essence-of-tibetan-buddhism.md

 ---
 title: "Unveiling the Essence of Tibetan Buddhism"
 subtitle: "Tibetan Buddhism is Just Indian Buddhism in a Different Wrapper"
-excerpt: "Tibetan Buddhism has captivated spiritual seekers with its unique expressions, vibrant rituals, and distinctive cultural elements.
-However, peering beneath the surface, we discover a profound truth: Tibetan Buddhism is..."
+excerpt: "Tibetan Buddhism has captivated spiritual seekers throughout the ages, especially in modern times.
+However, peering beneath the surface, we discover a profound truth: Tibetan Buddhism is just Indian Buddhism in a different wrapper."
 date: 2023-07-05T11:19:49+05:30
 author: "Nicolas Pettican"
 feature_image: "/images/Avalokiteshvara-Indian-Feature.jpeg"